Apocalypsecoder0/Webmmorpg/README.md

-RTS Turn-Based MMORPG README
+Web MMORPG Project README
-Welcome to the RTS Turn-Based MMORPG project!
-This repository contains the foundational code and resources for developing a web-based browser game that combines real-time strategy (RTS) elements with turn-based mechanics in a massively multiplayer online role-playing game (MMORPG) setting.
+Welcome to the Web MMORPG project!
+This repository contains the core code and resources for developing a modern web-based MMORPG that integrates real-time and turn-based gameplay elements.
+The project utilizes PHP (>= 7.4), Composer, Node.js, and other contemporary web technologies.
 Table of Contents
 Introduction
 Features
 Technologies Used
 Getting Started
+Installation
+Usage
 Game Mechanics
 Contributing
 License